iamladynyan/iamladynyan.github.io/_posts/2024-10-28-introduction-to-mqtt-for-pulsemq.md

 MQTT’s strength lies in its simplicity and its publish-subscribe model, which has several benefits:

 - **Efficient Use of Resources**: The protocol uses a small code footprint and low bandwidth, making it perfect for devices with limited processing power and data capabilities.
-- **Asynchronous Communication**: Unlike point-to-point communication, MQTT’s publish-subscribe model means devices don't need to know each other directly—they simply send and receive messages through a broker, making it scalable.
+- **Asynchronous Communication**: Unlike point-to-point communication, MQTT’s publish-subscribe model means devices don't need to know each other directly — they simply send and receive messages through a broker, making it scalable.
 - **Flexible Quality of Service (QoS)**: MQTT offers three levels of message delivery assurance (QoS 0, QoS 1, and QoS 2), allowing applications to balance reliability and efficiency based on need.

 ## A Glimpse at MQTT Standards